MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 ## Test your configuration

 1. Launch the diagnostic tests:
-   + On Machine Learning Server 9.3, launch a command line window or terminal  with administrator (Windows) or root/sudo (Linux) privileges and run this command.
+   + On Machine Learning Server 9.3 (or any other machine that has access to Machine Learning Server), launch a command line window or terminal  with administrator (Windows) or root/sudo (Linux) privileges and run this command.
      ```azurecli
      # Authenticate with the CLI if you haven't already
      az login --mls

+     # If running from another machine, specify the MLS endpoint
+     az ml admin –mls --endpoint <Endpoint>

      # Run diagnostics
      az ml admin diagnostic run